-If you have chest pain or think you might be having a heart attack, call 911 or your local emergency number.
+Call 911 or your local emergency number if you have chest pain or think you might be having a heart attack.
 If you don't have access to emergency medical services, have someone drive you to the nearest hospital.
-Drive yourself only as a last resort.
+Do not drive yourself unless you have no other choice.

 Risk factors for SCAD include:

-- Female sex.
-Though SCAD can occur in both men and women, it tends to affect women more than men.
+- Being female.
+SCAD can happen to anyone.
+But it tends to affect women more than men.

 - Childbirth.
 Some women who have had SCAD have recently given birth.
 This may be due to changes in hormones and stress on the blood vessels.
-SCAD has been found to occur most often in the first few weeks after delivery, but it can also occur during pregnancy.
+SCAD has been found to occur most often in the first few weeks after delivery.
+But SCAD also can occur during pregnancy.

 - Genetic conditions affecting connective tissue.
 Ehlers-Danlos and Marfan syndromes have been found to occur in people who have had SCAD.

 - Very high blood pressure.
-Severe high blood pressure can be associated with SCAD.
+Severe high blood pressure can raise the risk of SCAD.

 - Illegal drug use.
 Using cocaine or other illegal drugs might increase the risk of SCAD.